Ozdotdotdot/smash-character-competency/README.md

 - `--assume-target-main`: When a player has zero logged sets for the character, treat the target character as their main (assigns win rates from overall performance).
 - `--filter-state`: Include only players whose home state (explicit or inferred) matches one of the provided codes.
 Repeat the flag to allow multiple states.
 - `--min-entrants` / `--max-entrants`: Restrict players based on the average size of their events.
+- `--min-max-event-entrants`: Keep players whose single largest event cleared the provided entrant count (useful when you only want competitors who have experienced majors).
+- `--large-event-threshold`: Define what “large” means for the share filter (default `32` entrants).
+- `--min-large-event-share`: Require at least this fraction of a player’s events to meet the large-event threshold (e.g., `0.33` means one third of their brackets were that size).
+This is handy when you want consistent midsize/major activity while still allowing grassroots locals.
 - `--start-after`: Drop players whose most recent event started before a specific date (`YYYY-MM-DD`).
 - `--output`: Write the full metrics DataFrame to CSV instead of printing a subset of columns.

+Use the average entrant filters when you care about overall bracket size, `--min-max-event-entrants` when you only want players who have touched events of a certain scale, and the large-event share combo when you need a middle ground (“they regularly play 64+ entrant brackets, but we still respect their 20-person locals”).

 I may move this section to its own documentation if I add more functionality.

 ## Working with the metrics elsewhere

 - Import `generate_player_metrics` or `generate_character_report` directly to consume DataFrames in notebooks or other scripts.
 - Visualizations now ship with a Voilà-ready dashboard under `Visualizer.ipynb`.
-Launch it with `voila Visualizer.ipynb --port 8866` to expose controls for game/state/month filters, the same min/max entrants + start-after gates as the CLI, axis dropdowns (swap between weighted win rate, opponent strength, seed delta, upset rate, etc.), and a fetch button with an inline spinner while start.gg calls run.
-The notebook talks straight to the `smashcc` pipeline, so code changes propagate immediately.
+Launch it with `voila Visualizer.ipynb --port 8866` to expose controls for game/state/month filters, entrant thresholds (average, max-event, large-event share), adjustable “large” definitions, plus axis dropdowns (swap between weighted win rate, opponent strength, seed delta, upset rate, etc.).
+Click **Fetch metrics** to refresh the underlying DataFrame and the scatter plot/table update instantly.
 - The first run hydrates a SQLite database at `.cache/startgg/smash.db` that stores tournaments, events, and per-event payloads.
 Follow-up runs read straight from the database (and only re-sync from start.gg once a week or when the date window expands), so you can explore older tournaments offline.
 Delete the file if you ever want to rebuild it from scratch, or pass `use_store=False` to `generate_player_metrics` for ephemeral environments.
 - Raw GraphQL responses are no longer cached as JSON when the SQLite store is enabled.
 If you need the old behavior (e.g., for debugging schema changes), pass `use_store=False` or `use_cache=True` explicitly to `generate_player_metrics` to re-enable the hashed `.cache/startgg/*.json` snapshots (those still auto-refresh every seven days and archive the previous payload).
 - Location attribution got more robust: we now infer a `home_state` only when at least three events with known states exist and one state accounts for ≥60% of them.
 Tournaments also record `addrCountry`, so we expose `home_country`/confidence columns alongside the state fields.
 Use these when filtering travelers vs. locals or when exploring regions outside the US.